japinol7/the-codemaster/README.md

                delete:        drink a power potion
                home:          eat a health apple
                t:             try unlocking door using each key in your inventory
+               h:             Switch energy shield (if you have level up enough)
                b:             hold b for a time to kill your current life
 			   p:    pause
 			 ESC: exit game